sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 For offline applications, the changes are stored locally until they are synced using an Upload action.

-In this step, you will create the _Edit Customer Detail_ page.
-You will add a Section page with a Form Cell Section to contain the Form Cell controls.
+In this step, you will create a Section page with a Form Cell Section to contain the Form Cell controls.
 The page will provide only a subset of items available on the Customer Detail page.
 You will add the fields that will be editable by the end-user.

 1. Right-click the **Pages** folder | **MDK: New Page** | **Section** | **Next**.